-EBT-101, a novel CRISPR-based gene-editing therapy from Excision BioTherapeutics, was not associated with any serious adverse events in the first three treated study participants, researchers reported last week at the European Society for Gene & Cell Therapy annual meeting in Brussels.
+EBT-101, a novel CRISPR-based gene-editing therapy from Excision BioTherapeutics, was not associated with any serious adverse events in the first three treated study participants, researchers reported last week at the European Society of Gene & Cell Therapy annual meeting in Brussels.
 But the presentation was frustratingly short on data about whether the treatment works to control HIV.

 Antiretroviral therapy can keep HIV replication suppressed indefinitely, but the virus inserts its genetic blueprints into the DNA of human cells and establishes a long-lasting reservoir that the drugs can’t reach.
 These so-called HIV proviruses lie dormant in resting T cells during treatment, but they start churning out new virus when antiretrovirals are stopped, making a cure nearly impossible.